 Medical Malpractice – Failure to perform a timely C-section

 Every Nerve Injury Is Unique

 No two nerve injuries are alike.
 Victims of nerve injuries can experience a range of pain and sensations, some including:

-The most common cause of nerve injuries result from catastrophic accidents: motor vehicle accidents, birth injuries, medical negligence, brain and spinal cord injuries, and slip, trip, and fall accidents are only a few examples.
-What most victims of nerve injuries do have in common is the excruciating pain often affiliated with the diagnosis.
+The most common cause of nerve injuries results from catastrophic accidents: motor vehicle accidents, birth injuries, medical negligence, and slip, trip, and fall accidents are only a few examples.
+What most victims of nerve injuries have in common is the excruciating pain often affiliated with the diagnosis.
 Chronic pain from nerve damage can be disabling for an individual, leading to a lifetime of pain management and an overall reduced quality of life.